 You are currently viewing Under Construction – How Kids Benefit From Building Things

-Construction not only encourages creativity, but also improves hand-eye co-ordination, fine motor skills, spatial awareness and develops logic.
+Construction not only encourages creativity, but also improves hand-eye co-ordination, fine motor skills and spatial awareness and develops logic.
 After all, the biggest stacking cup must go at the bottom.
-And there are other ways they can benefit from building things, too.
+And there are other ways they can benefit, too.

 When using blocks to build, children work with their hands, improving muscle strength as well as gross motor development while they get a better understanding of how gravity and balance work.
 Another benefit is the development of social and language skills as children exchange ideas, tell parents what they did, or ask for help.